apiaryio/dredd/docs/data-structures.md

     - results (array[[Gavel Validator Output][]])
 - body (object)
     - results (array[[Gavel Validator Output][]])
-- version (object, optional) - this is sometimes not present (correctly filtered out) and sometimes present
+- version (object, optional) - this is sometimes not present (correctly filtered out) but sometimes is
     - results (array) - empty array

 <a name="gavel-validation-result"></a>